Skyler688/Assembly_Line/README.md

 // You can also just make a lambda function.
 Task task_2 = [](std::any &data)
 {
-    // Last task passed a std::string, so make sure to cast it as a std::string. std::string string_from_cast = std::any_cast<std::string>(data);
+    // Last task's data passed is a std::string, so make sure to cast it as a std::string. std::string string_from_cast = std::any_cast<std::string>(data);

     // Functions code...